Frequently Asked Questions – MA English Program

 - The capstone essay is a scholarly article appropriate for publication in a scholarly journal typically 25 pages in length.
 You will use current articles published in the journals of your choice as your models.
 Some of our graduates have been successful in publishing their capstones in peer-reviewed journals.

-- A total of five core courses and four electives, as described in the Degree Requirements for the Program, must be completed before enrolling in the ENG 699: English Capstone Course.
+- A total of five core courses and four electives, as described in the Degree Requirements for the Program, must be completed before enrolling in ENG 699: English Capstone Course (or ENG697, for Rhetoric-specialization students).
 Exceptions may be made if within two courses of program completion, but only with permission of the Lead Faculty.